betterscientificsoftware/bssw.io/Articles/Blog/2026-06-documentation-is-the-interface.md

 Documentation is no longer just supporting material.
 It is becoming part of how software is actually used.

-**As users interact with software through AI, and the AI itself relies on documentation to understand APIs, relationships, and usage patterns, the documentation becomes a new computational interface to the software itself.**
+**As users interact with software through AI, the AI itself relies on documentation to understand APIs, relationships, and usage patterns.
+In that context, documentation becomes a new computational interface to the software.**

 ## Author bios

-[Will Schroeder](https://www.kitware.com/will-schroeder/), Ph.D., is a co-founder of Kitware and served as its CEO for 19 years.
-His role is to identify technology and business opportunities and obtain the necessary support for Kitware to meet these opportunities.
-Will also provides technical leadership in large open source projects such as the National Library of Medicine Insight Toolkit (ITK) project, the NA-MIC NIH National Center for Biomedical Computing, and the Visualization Toolkit (VTK), where he is a lead developer and the first author of the VTK textbook.
+[Vicente Bolea](https://github.com/vicentebolea) is a senior R&D engineer at Kitware Inc.
+He is a core developer in VTK and its ecosystem, ParaView, Viskores, and ADIOS2, and is a regular contributor in other projects within the DAV and Tools integration initiative.
+He has a strong interest in open source solutions, system programming, software sustainability, and high-performance computing.

 [Jaswant Panchumarti](https://github.com/jspanchu) is a graduate student at RPI and a Senior R&D Engineer at Kitware.
 He is leading the VTK WebAssembly effort at Kitware.
-His research topic addresses detecting shocks in hypersonic flows with neural networks.
+His research focuses on detecting shocks in hypersonic flows with neural networks.

 [Berk Geveci](https://www.kitware.com/berk-geveci/) leads the scientific visualization and informatics teams at Kitware Inc.
 He is one of the leading developers of the ParaView visualization application and the Visualization Toolkit (VTK).
-His research interests include large scale parallel computing, computational dynamics, finite elements, and visualization algorithms.
+His research interests include large-scale parallel computing, computational dynamics, finite elements, and visualization algorithms.
 Dr. Geveci regularly publishes and teaches courses at conferences including IEEE Visualization and Supercomputing conferences.

-[Vicente Bolea](https://github.com/vicentebolea) is a senior R&D engineer at Kitware Inc.
-He is a core developer in VTK and its ecosystem, ParaView, Viskores, and ADIOS2, and is a regular contributor in other projects within the DAV and Tools integration initiative.
-He has a strong interest in open source solutions, system programming, software sustainability, and high-performance computing.
+[Will Schroeder](https://www.kitware.com/will-schroeder/), Ph.D., is a co-founder of Kitware and served as its CEO for 19 years.
+His role is to identify technology and business opportunities and obtain the necessary support for Kitware to meet these opportunities.
+He also provides technical leadership in large open source projects such as the National Library of Medicine Insight Toolkit (ITK) project, the NA-MIC NIH National Center for Biomedical Computing, and the Visualization Toolkit (VTK), where he is a lead developer and the first author of the VTK textbook.

 [Patrick O'Leary](https://www.kitware.com/patrick-oleary/) is the Assistant Director of Scientific Computing for Kitware, Inc.
-Dr. O'Leary's research interests include high performance computing (HPC), numerical analysis, finite elements, and visualization.
+Dr. O'Leary's research interests include high-performance computing (HPC), numerical analysis, finite elements, and visualization.

 <!---
 Publish: yes